-Innovations in adult male circumcision, such as devices, have the potential to make the procedure easier, faster, and safer to perform in a wider variety of settings.
-Alternatives to conventional surgery may also influence the acceptability of the procedure among men, their partners, and the parents of uncircumcised youth and infant boys.
-A number of different types of devices for adult male circumcision are available in the market, but until recently evidence on their clinical safety and efficacy was lacking, particularly in African settings.
+Innovations in clinical methods of adult male circumcision, such as device-based methods, have the potential to make the procedure easier, faster, and safer to perform by non-physician providers as well as physicians in a wider variety of settings.
+Alternatives to conventional surgery may also influence the acceptability of the procedure among men, their partners, and the parents of uncircumcised youth, as well as health care providers.
+A number of different types of devices for adult male circumcision are available in the market, but until recently evidence on their clinical safety and efficacy was limited and was not collected systematically, particularly in African settings.

 WHO prequalification of devices